 4. Administer antibiotics as indicated.

-Antibiotic use causes C. diff, but it is also the required treatment.
+Antibiotic use causes C. difficile, but it is also the required treatment.
 The offending antibiotic should be discontinued.
-Metronidazole is the recommended antibiotic to treat C. diff and prevent diarrhea.
+Metronidazole is the recommended antibiotic to treat C. difficile and prevent diarrhea.

 C. difficile infection is highly transmissible and inaccurate knowledge about the disease process, treatment, and prevention increases the incidence of transmitting the infection.